binyang97/IML_CheatSheet/README.md

 LaTex Code for IML Cheat Sheet.
-Autors are Peiyu Zeng, Xuejing Luo and Bin Yang
+Autors are Xuejing Luo, Bin Yang and Peiyu Zeng

 To use it, download the folder to the local machine and run the latex compiler